This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 If your DRO application is successful then most of your creditors will be unable to take action to recover your debts for 12 months.
 The debts are then written off after the 12 months are up.

-The Insolvency Service is currently considering making some changes to the rules on qualifying for a DRO.
+The government will be making some changes to the rules on qualifying for a DRO.
 The changes would mean you may be eligible for a DRO if:

 - you do not own your home;